DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Miraak - Dragonborn Follower SE

-*Just imagine the Naruto redemption arc (unfortunately not canon too).
-It is just too good to be left out.*
+*Just imagine this redemption arc.
+It would have been a shame if that was left out considering you have a choice to as always kill Miraak.*

 ### [Miraak Follower Dialogue Plus](https://www.nexusmods.com/skyrimspecialedition/mods/25566?tab=files)